Doc (2025 TV series): Development

 On February 16, 2023, Fox announced that it was developing an adaptation of Doc – Nelle tue mani, a series created by Francesco Arlanch and Viola Rispoli for Italian channel Rai 1.
-On April 3, 2023, it was announced that the adaptation had been picked up for a full series.
-Doc was moved to the 2024–25 season due to production delays related to the 2023 Hollywood labor disputes.
-The series is created by Barbie Kligman, who is also expected to executive produce alongside Hank Steinberg and Erwin Stoff.
+On April 3, 2023, it was announced that the adaptation had been picked up for a full series, created by Barbie Kligman, who is also credited as an executive producer alongside Hank Steinberg and Erwin Stoff.
 Production companies involved are 3 Arts Entertainment, Fox Entertainment, and Sony Pictures Television.
-On February 26, 2025, Fox renewed the series for a 22-episode second season.
-It is the first drama on Fox to receive a 22-episode season order since The Resident during the 2021–22 season.
+Although initially scheduled for the 2023–24 season, the series was moved to the 2024–25 season due to production delays related to the 2023 Hollywood labor disputes.
+On February 26, 2025, Fox renewed the series for a 22-episode second season, making it the first drama on the network to receive a 22-episode season order since The Resident during the 2021–22 season.
+On March 9, 2026, Fox renewed the series for a third season consisting of 22 episodes.

 Casting

-On December 19, 2023, Molly Parker was cast as Dr. Amy Elias in the lead role.
+On December 19, 2023, Molly Parker was cast in the lead role.
 On March 4, 2024, Omar Metwally, Amirah Vann, Jon-Michael Ecker and Anya Banerjee were announced as series regulars, and Scott Wolf and Patrick Walker were set to recur in the series.
 On May 28, 2025, Walker and Charlotte Fountain-Jardim were promoted to series regulars for the second season.
 On June 10, 2025, Felicity Huffman joined the cast as a new series regular for the second season.
-In August 2025, Emma Pfitzer Price was cast in a recurring capacity for the second season.
+On August 13, 2025, Emma Pfitzer Price was cast in a recurring capacity for the second season.
+On March 10, 2026, Blair Underwood was cast as a series regular for the third season.
+On August 25, 2026, Barrett Carnahan, Raffa Virago, Cecilia Lee and Kolton Stewart were cast in recurring capacities for the third season.

 Filming

-Production started in March 2024 in Toronto, Canada.
-Filming for the second season began on June 6, 2025, and scheduled to conclude on April 3, 2026.
+Production started in March 2024 in both Toronto, and Oakville, Ontario, Canada.
+Filming for the second season began on June 6, 2025 and concluded on April 3, 2026.
+Filming for the third season started on June 29, 2026 and is scheduled to conclude April 2, 2027.

 Broadcast

 Doc premiered on Fox on January 7, 2025, and streaming on Hulu the next day.
 In Canada, the series airs on Global and is available to stream on StackTV.
-In Southeast Asia, the series airs on AXN Asia, In Latin America the series is available to stream on Disney+.

 The second season premiered on September 14, 2025.
+The third season premiered on September 22, 2026.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 44% approval rating with an average rating of 4.1/10, based on 9 critic reviews.
+For the first season the review aggregator website Rotten Tomatoes reported a 44% approval rating with an average rating of 4.1/10, based on 9 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 58 out of 100 based on 5 critics, indicating "mixed or average" reviews.